 Now that social media is definitely not going away any time soon, all businesses (not just large consumer brands) must start to engage with it.

-But before you become a statistic of social media failure you might want to think about the 8 business rules of social media.
+But before you become a statistic of social media failure you might want to think about the 8 business rules for social media.

 - Engage – don’t just post stuff mindlessly, actually start and engage in conversations.
 Get to know your audience and build a relationship with them.